yupgr/Yup.GreekDomains/README.md

-# Yup.GreekDomains
+# Yup.Wordlists.Greek
-Lists of online greek .gr sites
+A Collection of greeklish wordlists collected via the open web and osint.